awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 + All snapshots created from the volume
 + All volumes created from those snapshots

 EBS encrypts your volume with a data key using the industry\-standard AES\-256 algorithm\.
 Your data key is stored on\-disk with your encrypted data, but not before EBS encrypts it with your CMK\.
 Your data key never appears on disk in plaintext\.
 The same data key is shared by snapshots of the volume and any subsequent volumes created from those snapshots\.
-For more information, see [Data Keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the *AWS Key Management Service Developer Guide*\.
+For more information, see [Data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the *AWS Key Management Service Developer Guide*\.

 Amazon EBS works with AWS KMS to encrypt and decrypt your EBS volumes as follows:

 1. Amazon EBS sends a [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request to AWS KMS, so that it can decrypt the data key\.

-1. Amazon EBS sends a [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request to AWS KMS, specifying the CMK to use to encrypt the volume\.
+1. Amazon EBS sends a [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) request to AWS KMS, specifying the CMK that you chose for volume encryption\.

-1. AWS KMS generates a new data key, encrypts it under the specified CMK, and sends the encrypted data key to Amazon EBS to be stored with the volume metadata\.
+1. AWS KMS generates a new data key, encrypts it under the CMK that you chose for volume encryption, and sends the encrypted data key to Amazon EBS to be stored with the volume metadata\.

 1. When you attach an encrypted volume to an instance, Amazon EC2 sends a [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request to AWS KMS, specifying the encrypted data key\.